Day Theming: How to Give Every Day a Single Focus

 Does day theming work for people with unpredictable schedules?

 Day theming works for people with some schedule control but not for roles where daily priorities shift completely without warning.
 Managers, freelancers, and entrepreneurs typically have enough control to theme three or more days per week.
-If your job is entirely reactive — like emergency room physicians or breaking news reporters — the method will not fit well.
+If your job is entirely reactive, such as an emergency room physician or a breaking news reporter, the method will not fit well.

 What happens when an urgent task comes up on the wrong themed day?